jbrussell/OBSclockdrift/README.md

 **a2_ccf_ambnoise.m** : Performs ambient-noise cross-correlation functions (CCF) for specified station pairs.
 By default, only the pressure channel is considered.
 Based on the [MATnoise](https://github.com/jbrussell/MATnoise) package.

-**a3_measure_ccf_drfit.m** : Cross-correlate daily CCFs with reference stack in order to determine systematic clock drift rate.
+**a3_measure_ccf_drfit.m** : Cross-correlate daily CCFs with reference stack in order to determine systematic clock drift rate over the course of the deployment.

 **a4_mseed_removedrfit.py** : Remove clock drift (i.e., correct the timing) for raw miniseed files.